DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

     Refer to `Multi-process Limitations`_ for details of how Linux kernel Address-Space Layout Randomization (ASLR) can affect memory sharing.

+    If the primary process was run with ``--legacy-mem`` or ``--single-file-segments`` switch, secondary processes must be run with the same switch specified.
+Otherwise, memory corruption may occur.

 .. _figure_multi_process_memory:

 .. figure:: img/multi_process_memory.*